skrioify/haskell-zyre2/README.md

 ## Documentation

-The package is thoroughly documented with haddock, which can be found at X or generated using 'cabal haddock' or 'stack haddock'.
+The package is thoroughly documented with haddock, which can be found at https://hackage.haskell.org/package/zyre2 or generated using 'cabal haddock' or 'stack haddock'.